yingweiwo

 Therapeutic Uses

-The prescriber should be aware that thioridazine has not been systematically evaluated in controlled trials in treatment refractory schizophrenic patients and its efficacy in such patients is unknown. /Included in US product label/
+Prescribing physicians should note that thioridazine has not been systematically evaluated in controlled trials in patients with treatment-resistant schizophrenia, and its efficacy in these patients is unclear. /US product label includes/

 Drug Warnings